-The Special Purpose Financial Statements of the Company comprises the Special Purpose Balance Sheet as at 31 March 2022, the Special Purpose Statement of Profit and Loss (including Other Comprehensive Income), the Special Purpose Statement of Changes in Equity, the Special Purpose Statement of Cash Flows and Notes forming part of the Special Purpose Financial Statements for the year ended 31 March 2022, and summary of material accounting policies and explanatory notes (collectively referred as, the 'Special Purpose Financial Statements') that have been prepared by the management of the Company for the purpose of preparation of the Consolidated restated financial information to be included in the Draft Red Herring Prospectus (the "DRHP") to be filed by the Holding Company with the Securities and Exchange Board of India ("SEBI"), National Stock Exchange of India Limited and BSE Limited in connection with the proposed Initial Public Offer of equity shares ("IPO") by the Holding Company.
+The Special Purpose Ind AS Financial Statements of the Company comprises the Special Purpose Balance Sheet as at 31 March 2023, the Special Purpose Statement of Profit and Loss (including Other Comprehensive Income), the Special Purpose Statement of Changes in Equity, the Special Purpose Statement of Cash Flows and Notes forming part of the Special Purpose Ind AS Financial Statements for the year ended 31 March 2023 and summary of material accounting policies and explanatory notes (collectively referred as, the 'Special Purpose Ind AS Financial Statements') that have been prepared by the management of the Company for the purpose of preparation of the restated Consolidated financial information to be included in the Draft Red Herring Prospectus (the "DRHP") to be filed by the Holding Company with the Securities and Exchange Board of India ("SEBI"), National Stock Exchange of India Limited and BSE Limited in connection with the proposed Initial Public Offer of equity shares ("IPO") by the Holding Company.

-The Special Purpose Financial Statements have been prepared by the management of the Company to comply with the requirements of:

-(a)Section 26 of Part I of Chapter III of the Companies Act, 2013 (the "Act");
+The Special Purpose Ind AS Financial Statements have been prepared by the management of the Company to comply with the requirements of: (a) Section 26 of Part I of Chapter III of the Companies Act, 2013 (the "Act");

-(b) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended (the "ICDR Regulations");

-(c) The Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), as amended (th "Guidance Note"); and

-(d) Email dated 28 October 2021 from Securities and Exchange Board of India (SEBI) to Association of Investment Bankers of India ("SEBI Communication").
+- (b) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended (the "ICDI Regulations"): - (c) The Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), a amended (the "Guidance Note"); and - (d) Email dated 28 October 2021 from Securities and Exchange Board of India (SEBI) to Association of Investment Bankers of India ("SEB Communication").

-Pursuant to the Companies (Indian Accounting Standard) Second Amendment Rules, 2015, the Company voluntarily adopted 31 March 2024 as reporting date for first time adoption of Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time), and consequently 1 April 2022 as the transition date for preparation of its statutory financial statements for the year ended 31 March 2024.
-Hence, the general purpose financial statements as at and for the year ended 31 March 2024, were the first financials statements, prepared in accordance with the Ind AS.
-Upto, for the financial year ended 31 March 2023 the Company had prepared its general purpose financial statements in accordance with accounting standards notified under the section 133 of the Companies Act 2013, read together with Companies (Accounting Standards) Rules, 2021 ("Indian GAAP" or "Previous GAAP") due to which the Special purpose financial statements are prepared as per the SEBI Communication.
-Also, these Special Purpose Financial Statements are not the statutory financial statements of the Company under the Act.
+Pursuant to the Companies (Indian Accounting Standard) Second Amendment Rules, 2015, the Company voluntarily adopted 31 March 2024 as reporting date for first time adoption of Ind AS notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time), and consequently 1 April 2022 as the transition date for preparation of its statutory financial statements for the year ended 31 March 2024.
+Hence, the financial statements for the year ended 31 March 2024, were the first general purpose financials statements, prepared in accordance with Ind AS.
+Upto for the financial year ended 31 March 2023, the Company had prepared its general purpose financial statements in accordance with accounting standards notified under the section 133 of the Companies Act 2013, read together with Companies (Accounting Standards) Rules, 2021 ("Indian GAAP" or "Previous GAAP") due to which the Special Purpose Ind AS financial statements are prepared as per SEBI Communication.
+Further, these Special Purpose Ind AS Financial Statements are not the statutory financial statements of the Company under the Act.